howiworkdaily/django-newsletter/README.txt

 This is a simple newsletter opt-in/opt-out reusable application for your Django powered web app.

-Many projects I develop need a basic "newsletter" section for their site.
+Many projects I develop need basic "newsletter" opt-in/out functionality on their site with the ability to export subscriptions to CSV files for uploading to newsletter management solutions like Campaign Monitor.

 So instead of reinventing the wheel each time I've selected the features most share and created this reusable Django app.
 I also provided basic example app to get you started.

 This app follows several "best practices" for reusable apps by allowing for template overrides and extra_context arguments and such.